Coiot/cbr-main/src/albums/episode2.md

   narration: "<p>Now we have two civs apparently allergic to third cities.
 It’s not
     surprising in the case of Poverty Point, who tend to like playing tall.
 Their army’s on the move north, though the destination is currently unclear.
-It’s more alarming that the Iroquois still aren’t in city-spam mode — they’re infamous among Civ V players for being unstoppably expansive, but there was always a worry they’d get bogged down by feuds with the Canadians upstairs, a war which has not yet progressed any further.</p>"
+It’s more alarming that the Iroquois still aren’t in city-spam mode—they’re infamous among Civ V players for being unstoppably expansive, but there was always a worry they’d get bogged down by feuds with the Canadians upstairs, a war which has not yet progressed any further.</p>"